Chocolate Fried Pies

 Note: You can make these with canned biscuit dough but they won’t be the same.
 They will still be good in a pinch though.
 You can also make these simply by sticking a mini chocolate bar inside each one – but it won’t be the same, either.
 They will still be good in a pinch, though!
 Just do what you have time to do and put your heart into it.
 The most important step in cooking isn’t the ingredients you use or how intricate the preparation, it’s the process of making something yummy for someone because you love them.
 That makes everything taste better.

-For the crust you’ll need: Shortening (like Crisco, I’m using generic), milk, salt, and all purpose flour.
+For the crust you’ll need: Shortening (like Crisco or coconut oil, I’m using generic), milk, salt, and all purpose flour.

 For the chocolate paste filling you’ll need: Sugar, butter, and cocoa powder.

 Most of my family’s old recipes don’t use baking chocolate and such, but cocoa powder instead because it was so much more affordable.

 Place flour, salt, and shortening in a bowl.
 Stir together really well and then cut the shortening into the flour with a long tined fork.

 Or a pastry cutter if you’re feeling fancy.

 You may need to add more milk, and that is perfectly okay.
 Add a tablespoon or so at a time until it forms a ball of dough.

 Divide that up into ten ball shaped portions.

 In a medium mixing bowl, place melted butter, sugar, and cocoa powder.